John Michael Vazquez: Federal judicial service

-On March 26, 2015, President Barack Obama nominated Vazquez to serve as a United States District Judge of the United States District Court for the District of New Jersey, to the seat vacated by Judge Joel A. Pisano, who retired on February 16, 2015.
+On March 26, 2015, President Barack Obama nominated Vazquez to serve as a United States district judge of the United States District Court for the District of New Jersey, to the seat vacated by Judge Joel A. Pisano, who retired on February 16, 2015.
 Vasquez was unanimously rated as "well qualified" for the judgeship by the American Bar Association's Standing Committee on the Federal Judiciary, the committee's highest rating.
 His nomination received the support of both of New Jersey's senators, Cory Booker and Robert Menendez.
 His nomination was reported from the Senate Judiciary Committee on September 17, 2015, by a voice vote.

 Vazquez was confirmed by the Senate on January 27, 2016, by a 84–2 vote.
 He received his judicial commission on January 29, 2016.
+On March 22, 2023, Vazquez gave notice of his intent to resign from office as of September 8, 2023.